miguelaraujocastro/JAVAFx-VolleyStats/README.md

 ### Folder Organization

-The project contains files for both the backend and frontend of the application, featuring different logins for various users, including athletes, coaches, administrators, psychologists, etc.
+The project is contained in the folder **JAVAFX-VolleyStats.zip**, which includes files for both the backend and frontend of the application, featuring different logins for various users, including athletes, coaches, administrators, psychologists, etc.

 ### How to Run